EngineHub/WorldGuard/README.txt

 Blacklists
 ----------

-Edit the included worldprotect-blacklist.txt file and follow the instructions inside.
+Edit the included worldguard-blacklist.txt file and follow the instructions inside.